Why I Started This App

 When we finally received the diagnosis of Chronic Recurrent Multifocal Osteomyelitis, we were relieved to have an answer, but also frustrated.
 There was no single place to track his symptoms, medications, imaging results, and flare patterns.
 Each doctor visit felt like starting from scratch.

 I started this app to make that experience easier for other families.
-It helps parents and patients record what happens each day, see trends over time, and share clear information with their care teams.
-It also creates a way for de-identified data to support research and help clinicians recognize CRMO sooner in other children.
+It helps parents and patients record what happens each day in a structured format that care teams can use.
+It also creates a pathway for families to contribute de-identified data to research — helping build the evidence CRMO desperately needs.

 As an engineer and a parent, I have seen both the technical and emotional sides of this challenge.
 My goal is to bridge those worlds and build a tool that makes living with CRMO a little easier, while helping the medical community learn from every family's experience.